 Reading a plant tag

-There have been vast improvements in the last 20 years on plant tag information.
+There have been vast improvements in the last twenty years on plant tag information.
 If you’re looking to purchase plants, particularly perennial plants, you can expect to find the following plant information on the tag.

-Our example Plant Tag – Salvia ‘Pretty in Pink’
+Example Plant Tag – Salvia ‘Pretty in Pink’

 On the front of the tag

 - A picture of the plant’s best features.
-For this example, the ‘pretty pink flower stocks’.
+For this example, the ‘pretty pink flower stocks.’

 On the back of the tag

 - The height of the plant at maturity.
-Remember perennials require about 3-4 years of growth to mature.
+Remember, perennials require about 3-4 years of growth to mature.
 Annuals mature in one growing season.
 Shrubs require about 4-5 growing seasons to mature.
 Trees much longer.

 - The best light conditions for optimum growth.
 The amount of direct sunlight the plant needs to receive each day.

-- The growing zone or zones for best growing results.
-Here in Simcoe County, we are a zone 4-5 depending on your location.
+- The growing zone or zones for best-growing results.
+Here in Simcoe County, we are a zone 4-5, depending on your location.
 Selecting plants that grow in your zone will result in flourishing gardens.

 - Grows to a medium height of 18-20” tall and 18-20” wide at maturity.